 -In 1915, at the age of 28, he died of an infection on a troopship and was buried in the Greek island of Skyros.

-- He didn't get in touch with the horrors of the war because he wasn't a simple soldier.
+- He didn't get in touch with the horrors of the war because he was never on the battlefield.

 Se dovessi morire, pensa solo questo di me: